hoojaoh/github-event-parser/README.md

 ### IssuesEvent

-> Dispatched Triggered when an issue is assigned, unassigned, labeled, unlabeled, opened, closed, or reopened.
+> Dispatched when an issue is assigned, unassigned, labeled, unlabeled, opened, closed, or reopened.

 You can retrieve the action, the repository and the sender from this event.
 When available, you can also get assignee and label.